oroinc/documentation/user_guide/user_management_overview.rst

 User Groups
 -----------

-You can also assign a user to a User Groups.
+You can also assign a user to a User Group.
 User groups may be created in consideration of administrative structure or by any other factor of grouping (e.g. all the users with birthday in February).
 A user group may be used in the system as a single aggregating entity.